Keep updated on ISA’s activities

 Members of ISA, in particular sponsoring States, as well as contractors and relevant international and regional organizations, projects/programs and initiatives, and relevant academic institutions/scientific groups, are invited to nominate experts to participate in this workshop.
-A description of the workshop background, objectives and expected outputs is attached here for ease of reference and is available on the ISA website: www.isa.org.jm/workshop/deep-ccz-biodiversity-synthesis-workshop
+The workshop background, objectives and expected outputs will be uploaded to this page as they come to hand.

 Nomination of experts should be prepared recognizing the scientific and technical nature of the workshop in which participants will be expected to provide and analyze scientific data and information related to the workshop objectives through team work with other workshop participants, including the Deep CCZ project research team.
 In light of this, participants should be scientists or individuals able to understand and interpret scientific data, and/or should have access to relevant ecological and biological data on marine ecosystems, habitats and species, and/or physical/ oceanographic /geological data of the CCZ area.

 The maximum number of participants will be limited to 40 to enable the workshop participants to effectively undertake specific tasks of the scientific analysis and synthesis process in small groups.